khliew/camp-me/README.md

-# camp-me
+# Refresher

-This is a Chrome extension that checks for Yosemite campground availability.
+This is a Chrome extension that refreshes a website.

-## License
-Code is licensed under [MIT](/LICENSE).